Database Normalization: From 1NF to BCNF

 First Normal Form (1NF)

 A table is in 1NF when it has no repeating groups and each cell holds only one value.
-This sounds simple, but it catches a common mistake.
+This catches a common mistake.

 Storing multiple product IDs as a comma-separated string in one column violates 1NF because that cell contains multiple values.
 Or consider a schedule table with columns for Monday, Tuesday, Wednesday.
 Add Friday and you have to change the schema.
 These are repeating groups.